"The content is all geared to us unlocking our own creativity while keeping the 'fun factor' high."

 26 Years With Alison Krauss & Union Station, banjoist on the O Brother Soundtrack’s “Man of Constant Sorrow,” and on sessions with Dolly Parton, Kate Rusby, Dan Tyminski, Vince Gill, Randy Travis, Alan Jackson, and many more.

 Broadly Intermediate - lots of material for not-so-beginners all through early advanced players.

 Playing without tension, improving timing and feel, dynamics, tone, string bending, vibrato, scales, single-string playing, transcribing, and more.

-Each participant will receive free downloads of Ron’s banjo-oriented bluegrass cd, Hogan’s House of Music, his Christmas Collection of 18 holiday favorites, and a free download of the long out-of-print Traditional Bluegrass Banjo Workbook – a total of $49 in free extras.
+Each participant will receive a free download of Ron’s banjo-oriented bluegrass cd Hogan’s House of Music, and a free download of the long out-of-print Traditional Bluegrass Banjo Workbook – a total of $45 in free extras.

 "As a guy who's been participating in this clinic I promise you the value you'll receive is worth FAR more than the price.
 I've done banjo camps, clinics, and lessons with the best in the business.
 The wisdom Ron imparts is second to none.
 You WILL be a better player, and you'll enjoy every second.
 You'll have a hard time putting your banjo down after the first session, and you'll be thinking about it all day at work after the second.
 And it only gets better from there."

 "Great class.
 Ron knows how to communicate; he 'teaches ideas' and is well prepared.
 No wasted time.
 The overall class experience is like having a one on one lesson with good friend."